anteatergames/ludustack/README.md

 If running inside Visual Studio, it will set the needed environment variables.

 ## License
-This project is licensed under the [Apache License 2.0](https://github.com/anteatergames/ludustack/blob/master/LICENSE)
+This project is licensed under the [MIT License](https://github.com/anteatergames/ludustack/blob/master/LICENSE)